OAuth2 Unicode C Reference Documentation

 Introduced in version 9.5.0.97

-Adds an additional query param (name=value) to the HTTP request sent in the RefreshAccessToken method.
-This method can be called multiple times, once per additional query parm to be added.
+Adds a query parameter (name=value) to the HTTP request sent by the RefreshAccessToken method.
+You can call this method multiple times to add more query parameters.

 Returns TRUE for success, FALSE for failure.